 - 1. Clinical faculty will notify the student of the behavior - 2.
 Clinical faculty will remove the student from the site as appropriate - 3.
-Clinical faculty will notify the Course Coordinator at the time the incident is identified and the Undergraduate Coordinator as indicated - 4.
+Clinical faculty will notify the Course Coordinator at the time the incident is identified and the Department Chair for Undergraduate Affairs as indicated - 4.
 Clinical faculty will complete an incident report and send to Clinical Course Faculty by the end of the clinical day - 5.
-Clinical Faculty or Clinical Course Faculty and the Undergraduate Coordinator will meet with the student to provide an opportunity for the student document a statement of the incident
+Clinical Faculty or Clinical Course Faculty and the Department Chair for Undergraduate Affairs will meet with the student to provide an opportunity for the student document a statement of the incident

-The Clinical Review Panel consists of the Undergraduate Coordinator, and two (2) other faculty not assigned to the course designated by the Undergraduate Coordinator.
+The Clinical Review Panel consists of the Department Chair for Undergraduate Affairs, and two (2) other faculty not assigned to the course designated by the Department Chair for Undergraduate Affairs.
 Panel members may recuse themselves if there is a perception of conflict of interest.
 In this situation it may become necessary to supplement the membership of the panel.
 The student will not be able to participate in further clinical activities until the panel has made a recommendation and course faculty has made a final decision.